joa-quim/GMTjl_doc/documentation/general/types.md

     title::String                      # Title (Optional)
     comment::String                    # Remark (Optional)
-    command::String                    # Command used to create the grid (Optional) names::Vector{String}              # To use whith multi-layered and when layers have names (Optional) x::Array{Float64,1}                # [1 x n_columns] vector with XX coordinates y::Array{Float64,1}                # [1 x n_rows]    vector with YY coordinates
+    command::String                    # Command used to create the grid (Optional) cpt::String                        # Name of a recommended GMT CPT name for this grid. names::Vector{String}              # To use whith multi-layered and when layers have names (Optional) x::Array{Float64,1}                # [1 x n_columns] vector with XX coordinates y::Array{Float64,1}                # [1 x n_rows]    vector with YY coordinates